Rhode Island Blasting License Bond: A Comprehensive Guide

 How Much Does the Rhode Island Blasting License Bond Cost?

-The Rhode Island Blasting License surety bond can cost anywhere between $375 to $2,500 per year.
+The Rhode Island Blasting License surety bond can cost anywhere between $375 to $2,500 per year or $38 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.